Best Practices for Performance with DigitalOcean Spaces

 • Alternatively, put your Droplets and buckets in datacenters connected by DigitalOcean’s global backbone.

-If the connections to your buckets are from end users on the Internet, you’ll see the best performance when you use a CDN, regardless of which region your buckets are in.
+If the connections to your buckets are from end users on the internet, you see the best performance when you use a CDN, regardless of which region your buckets are in.

 How Does This Improve Performance?

-Traffic between Spaces in NYC3, AMS3, SFO2 and Droplets in NYC1, NYC2, NYC3, AMS3, LON1, FRA1, TOR1, SFO1, AMS2, will all go over the global backbone.
-This will provide predictable and stable latency with no packet loss because these connections use our dedicated links instead of the public Internet.
+Traffic between Spaces in NYC3, AMS3, SFO2 and Droplets in NYC1, NYC2, NYC3, AMS3, LON1, FRA1, TOR1, SFO1, AMS2, all go over the global backbone.
+This provides predictable and stable latency with no packet loss because these connections use our dedicated links instead of the public internet.

 How Do I Implement This?